ShubhamSingh-9/Netflix-Recommendation/README.md

 Thank you for taking the time to check out my project.
 I can't wait to see where this journey takes me.

 As said it smy first project and will keep updating the Project as and when I upskill my knowledge.

+Below is the Image from the Movie Recommanded Site that was hsoted locally.

 ![image](https://user-images.githubusercontent.com/111279439/215624323-adced03b-8750-431f-9f5d-6a6a768bcb85.png)